foerever/OwlSecurity/README.md

 Created at CodeRED Curiosity 2016.

-Winner for "Best Use of IBM Watson".
+Winner for "Best Use of IBM Watson"!!